ssoaora/Hosts-File-Auto-Updater/README.md

 ## Configuration

-The script can be configured editing functions.
-This file contains the following fields:
+The script can be configured editing following functions:

 - `URL`: The URL from which the hosts list will be fetched.
 - `HOSTS_PATH`: The path to the local hosts file on the system.

 ## Contributions

 Contributions are welcome!
 For feature requests, bug reports or submitting pull requests, please use the issue tracker